-Video inpainting is the task of filling a desired region in a video in a visually convincing manner.
-It is a very challenging task due to the high dimensionality of the signal and the temporal consistency required for obtaining convincing results.
+Video inpainting is the task of filling a region in a video in a visually convincing manner.
+It is very challenging due to the high dimensionality of the data and the temporal consistency required for obtaining convincing results.
 Recently, diffusion models have shown impressive results in modeling complex data distributions, including images and videos.
-Diffusion models remain nonetheless very expensive to train and perform inference with, which strongly restrict their application to video.
-We show that in the case of video inpainting, thanks to the highly auto-similar nature of videos, the training of a diffusion model can be restricted to the video to inpaint and still produce very satisfying results.
-This leads us to adopt an internal learning approch, which also allows for a greatly reduced network size.
-We call our approach "Infusion": an internal learning algorithm for video inpainting through diffusion.
-Due to our frugal network, we are able to propose the first video inpainting approach based purely on diffusion.
-Other methods require supporting elements such as optical flow estimation, which limits their performance in the case of dynamic textures for example.
-We introduce a new method for efficient training and inference of diffusion models in the context of internal learning.
-We split the diffusion process into different learning intervals which greatly simplifies the learning steps.
-We show qualititative and quantitative results, demonstrating that our method reaches state-of-the-art performance, in particular in the case of dynamic backgrounds and textures.
+Such models remain nonetheless very expensive to train and to perform inference with, which strongly reduce their applicability to videos, and yields unreasonable computational loads.
+We show that in the case of video inpainting, thanks to the highly auto-similar nature of videos, the training data of a diffusion model can be restricted to the input video and still produce very satisfying results.
+With this internal learning approach, where the training data is limited to a single video, our lightweight models perform very well with only half a million parameters, in contrast to the very large networks with billions of parameters typically found in the literature.
+We also introduce a new method for efficient training and inference of diffusion models in the context of internal learning, by splitting the diffusion process into different learning intervals corresponding to different noise levels of the diffusion process.
+We show qualitative and quantitative results, demonstrating that our method reaches or exceeds state of the art performance in the case of dynamic textures and complex dynamic backgrounds.

 To improve the results while keeping the network's size relatively small we propose Interval training.
 We propose to use one lightweight network trained only on a subset of timesteps at a time.
 We train our model on a given interval.
-Once training has finished on this interval, we use the model to infer the beginning of the next time step.
+Once training is done on this interval, we use the model to infer the beginning of the next time step.
 At this point, the model is used for training this next time step.
 This is carried out until we have reached time step t = 0.

 @misc{cherel2023infusion,